cockroachdb/docs/v22.2/alter-index.md

     (17 rows)
     ~~~

-1. Explain the query that filters on revenue.
+1. Explain a query that filters on revenue.
 Since there is no index on the `revenue` column, the query performs a full scan.

     {% include_cached copy-clipboard.html %}
     ~~~ sql